-We evaluated the accuracy of four supervised statistical classification techniques widely-used in the traffic classification field, namely Support Vector Machines (SVM), Random Forest (RF), Naive Bayes (NB) and Decision Tree (C4.5), in detecting the applications running on top of the thin-client connections.
+As for the design of the statistical application identification, we evaluated the accuracy of four supervised statistical classification techniques widely-used in the traffic classification field, namely Support Vector Machines (SVM), Random Forest (RF), Naive Bayes (NB) and Decision Tree (C4.5), in detecting the applications running on top of the thin-client connections.
 In our evaluation we exploited the WEKA Java library 2, which includes implementations of all the aforementioned supervised machine learning algorithms.

 We applied the above techniques to our dataset.
 In particular, we used a dataset (D1) to train the techniques and evaluated their accuracy on another dataset (D2), both in terms of bytes and number of epochs that are correctly classified.
-A complete description of the datasets and of the testbed is provided in deliverable D5.1 and in deliverable D4.3.
+A complete description of the datasets and of the testbed is provided in deliverable D5.1 and in deliverable D4.2.